 - Counselling can help you to manage and cope with the problem better, and work towards possible solutions.

-Why would I want to see a counsellor?
+Why would I want to see a Counsellor or Mental Health Advisor?

 There may be occasions during your time at college when you experience problems, feel under pressure and find it hard to cope.